elrypto/illuminate-nos/README.md

 ## Roadmap

-0.3
+0.3 - August 2018
-- register users
-- lesson categories
+- nOS dapp POC
+- neoGAS purchases of Microlessons
+- modal video dialog sample (current nOS browser does not support userMedia)

 0.4
+- basic menuing (url router)
+- implementation/integration of nOS browser getUserMedia
-- video in video lessons
+- video stream based lessons
-- optimize lessons (including share screen)

 0.5
+- register lesson providers
+- lesson categories

+0.6
+- share your screen in lessons
+- video lesson refinements

+0.7
 - ledger based transactions for purchases
 - video record (with mutual agreement) for later playback

-0.6
+0.8
 - escrow and commissions
 - recommended categories for you
+- my lessons
+- see previously recorded (at a discount)